MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### verbose

-integer value.
+Integer value.
 If 0, no additional output is printed.
 If 1, information on the import type is printed if type is set to auto.

 ### xdf_compression_level

-integer in the range of -1 to 9.
+Integer in the range of -1 to 9.
 The higher the value, the greater the amount of compression - resulting in smaller files but a longer time to create them.
 If xdfCompressionLevel is set to 0, there will be no compression and files will be compatible with the 6.0